PrawiraGenestonlia/xenelectronic/README.md

 - Customers should be able to remove the products listed on the shopping cart
 - Customers should be able to checkout shopping cart and continue their transaction to payment

+This project will be built using React (for front-end) and Node.js Express (for back-end).
+As part of a full-stack JavaScript application, TypeScript is implemented to ensure type-safety in the development phase.

 ## Getting Started